ernesto1/monochrome/README.md

 ### Widgets
 ![widgets](images/screenshots/widgets.jpg)

-# Supporting applications
-These command line jobs were written to support this conky setup:

-- A bash script for launching multiple conky configs and supporting applications
+## Additional monitoring features

-- A bash script to monitor for new dnf package updates
+- A paginated list of new package updates for the Fedora **dnf** package manager
-- A bash script to retrieve torrent activity from the transmission bittorrent client
+- Torrent uploads and downloads for the **transmission** bittorrent client
-- A java program that listens to the dbus for music player activity

-For details on these applications [see this wiki](https://github.com/ernesto1/monochrome/wiki/Scripts).
+- Music player support for **Rhythmbox** and **Spotify**
+- Read/write io usage for swap disk space

+These details are retrieved with the use of [small scripts](https://github.com/ernesto1/monochrome/wiki/Scripts).

 # How to install
 ## Dependencies